The X-Files meets Forrest Gump

 Mission 51 is an immigrant story that is out of this world!

 I met Dr. Linda Deltare during a birding festival at West Virginia’s New River Gorge in the spring of 2010.
-I was struck by the enthusiasm of this elegant, elderly lady who was following a constellation of plain old Starlings at the time.
-She looked away from her binoculars and exclaimed to anyone in earshot, and that would be just me, “Did you see how they responded to the leader’s chip call!?”
+I was struck by the enthusiasm of this elegant, elderly lady as she observed a constellation of Starlings sweeping through the sky.
+I remember her looking away from her binoculars excitedly exclaiming, “Did you see how they responded in unison to the leader’s chip call?”

-She started an animated ramble about it until she stopped herself short, apologizing.
+She started an animated ramble about flock behavior until she stopped herself short, apologizing.
 “I’m sorry.
 I get carried away by that sort of thing.
-I have been interested in communication theory since my college days, part of my Master’s work and doctoral thesis.”
+I’ve been interested in communication theory since my college days, part of my Master’s work and doctoral thesis.”

 “Oh, please go on,” I told her.
 “I may not know much about it, but I’m interested.
 I love learning new things about bird behavior.”
 What I said was true.
 I was interested.
 I never lied to Dr. Deltare — or almost never.

-Curiously, we did run into each other, time and time again over the next few years, at almost every birding event I ever attended!
-I saw her at the Cape May Maygration in New Jersey.
-I saw her at the Pea Island National Wildlife Refuge in the North Carolina Outer Banks.
+Curiously, we did run into each other, time and time again over the next few years, at almost every birding event I ever attended.
+I saw her at the Maygration in Cape May, New Jersey, then at the Pea Island National Wildlife Refuge in the North Carolina Outer Banks.
 I saw her at Hawk Mountain in Pennsylvania, at Merritt Island in Florida, at Magee Marsh in northwest Ohio, and again at the Rio Grande Valley in Texas.
 Our little acquaintance gradually grew into a warm friendship.
 We shared each other’s cell phone numbers and email addresses.
 So after that, I was not as surprised to see her at other birding events, as we both obviously shared the hobby and passion.
 But really, looking back, it was a little weird seeing her everywhere I went.

-One day, she even showed up in my home town of Winston Salem, at one of our regular Audubon activities at Bethabara Park.
-I was really taken aback at her presence, surprised at how far she must have come for such an unimportant event.
+One day, she even showed up in my home town of Winston Salem, North Carolina, at one of our regular Audubon activities at Bethabara Park.
+I was taken aback at her presence, surprised at how far she must have come for such an unimportant event, or perhaps just to see me.
 After an enjoyable morning of birding, I asked her to join me for lunch and she readily accepted.
-It was then that she finally unloaded the burden she had been carrying, and for whatever reason, she had apparently decided to hand it over to me.
+It was then she finally unloaded the burden she had been carrying, and for whatever reason, she decided to unload it on me.